robey/font-problems/README.md

 Each glyph must be the same width and height in a PSF file (monospace), and exactly 256 or 512 characters must be defined.
 BIOS only supports a glyph width of 8, so only framebuffers can use smaller widths.
 (Linux still uses BIOS to draw text in a surprising number of cases.)

 Font-problems will generate a simple unicode mapping table for PSF files, which you can specify with "--map".
-In the future, this should probably also accept a json file.
+The argument to "--map" can be a sequence of code point ranges, or it can be the name of a filename with this list in it (called an "fmap file").
+Some sample fmap files are included with the sample fonts.

 ## Sample fonts

-Two sample fonts are included:
+Three sample fonts are included:

 - "Tom Thumb" from [my blog](http://robey.lag.net/2010/01/23/tiny-monospace-font.html), with some line-drawing and block characters added, for console tools like Midnight Commander.
 Each cell is 4x6, which I believe is the smallest a bitmap font can be, and still have any legibility.

-- "Lola" is a simple proportional font, 8 pixels tall, with up to 6 pixels width.
+- "Lola" is a simple proportional font, 9 pixels tall, with up to 6 pixels width.
 It was designed to work on LED matrix displays like [this one](https://learn.adafruit.com/32x16-32x32-rgb-led-matrix).

+- "Lola12" is a larger monospace font, 6x12, meant for use on larger Linux terminals, or where more legibility is desired.
+It's roughly equivalent to the smallest standard Linux console font (Terminus12) but looks nicer IMHO.

-Both fonts are licensed as Creative Commons "share & adapt": http://creativecommons.org/licenses/by/4.0/ -- I'd also love to see any modifications or additions, to possibly merge them back in.
+All of these fonts are licensed as Creative Commons "share & adapt": http://creativecommons.org/licenses/by/4.0/ -- I'd also love to see any modifications or additions, to possibly merge them back in.